hnikolov/pihdf_doc/details/utest.md

 pager: true
 ---

-`pyhdf` promotes a test-driven design approach; It facilitates to a great extent the creation and execution of design module unit tests.
-Below, we give details about the features and the usage of the testing facilities of `pyhdf`.
+`pihdf` promotes a test-driven design approach; It facilitates to a great extent the creation and execution of design module unit tests.
+Below, we give details about the features and the usage of the testing facilities of `pihdf`.
 {.lead}

 To ease the discussion, assume a simple `hello_world` module design, which has one input and one output interface (HSD type),